wisniewskikr/chrisblog-it-cloud/spring-cloud/observability/springcloud-springboot3-observability-grafana-stack/README.md

 You can test this project in many configurations.
 Please choose the configuration that suits you best.
 Configurations:
 * **Usage Manual + Docker**: custom services are started manually from command line.
 Other services (like Sql Databases, NoSql Databases etc.) are started as Docker containers.
 * **Usage Manual + Docker Compose**: custom services are started manually from command line.
-Other services (like Sql Databases, NoSql Databases etc.) are started as Docker containers definied in "docker-compose.yaml" file.
+Other services (like Sql Databases, NoSql Databases etc.) are started as Docker containers definied in "docker-compose/without-custom-services/docker-compose.yaml" file.
 * **Usage Docker**: all services are started as Docker containers.
-* **Usage Docker Compose**: all services are started as Docker containers definied in "docker-compose.yaml" file.
+* **Usage Docker Compose**: all services are started as Docker containers definied in "docker-compose/with-custom-services/docker-compose.yaml" file.
 * **Usage Kubernetes (Minikube)**: all services are started as Kubernetes pods.

 USAGE MANUAL + DOCKER
 ---------------------

-> **Usage Manual** means that Back-End and Front-End services are provided as **Java and Maven applications** and started **manually**.
+> **Usage Manual + Docker** means that Back-End and Front-End services are provided as **Java and Maven applications** and started **manually**.
 Database is provided as **Docker container**.

 > Please **clone/download** project, open **project's main folder** in your favorite **command line tool** and then **proceed with steps below**.